GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 As demonstrated in @sec:ssl:sota:deep_learning, deep neural networks are flexible and effective as building blocks for an #acr("SSL") solution.
 We focused in this work on a simple architecture that takes some representation of the listened audio signal as its only input.
-At the other end, this network is trained to infer the #acr("DoA") value $theta$ and optionally the distance $D$ from the single speech source present in the room.
+At the other end, this network is trained to infer the #acr("DoA") value $theta$ and optionally the distance $D$ from the single speech source in the room.
 Our model is trained in a supervised fashion using some custom datasets presented in @sec:ssl:single_source:method:dataset.

 The architecture, depicted in @fig:ssl:single_source:nn_architecture, consists in five convolutional blocks.
-Each encompasses a 2D convolution layer, batch normalization and finally a #acr("ReLU") operator.
+Each encompasses a 2D convolution layer, batch normalization, and a #acr("ReLU") operator.
 The convolutional filters operate in the time-frequency plane.
 The dimension of the multi-channel image progressively shrinks along the network.
 The convolutional feature extractor ends with an adaptive max-pooling operation which reduces the input tensor from a #shape("C", "F", "T") shape to a $C$-dimensional vector.